How to Identify Anna’s Hummingbirds

 - Named for: Anna de Belle Massena, the wife of a French prince and bird collector

-- Body temperature: Typically 107 degrees, but it can drop to 48 degrees when it goes into torpor, a kind of deep sleep, during cold weather.
+- Body temperature: Though it may seem very warm to humans, an Anna’s average body temperature is 107 degrees Fahrenheit.
+But it can drop to 48 degrees when it goes into torpor, a kind of deep sleep, during cold weather.
 It takes about 20 minutes to “awaken.”

 Check out 13 jaw-dropping facts about hummingbirds.